Typhoon Wayne (1983): Impact and aftermath

 Upon affecting the Philippines, Typhoon Wayne became the second system to strike Luzon in nine days after Typhoon Vera.
 There, 42 people lost their lives including two children and 12 woman when they drowned in flood waters while trying to cross a damaged, but temporary bridge that was built after the 1981 Pacific typhoon season.
 The bridge was 150 ft long and 1 yd wide and was responsible for connecting Talisay and Cebu.
-Many of the deceased were swept downstream the Mananga River, which was situated 2 ft below the bridge.
+Many of the deceased were swept downstream the Mananga River, which was situated 2 yd below the bridge.
 Additionally, 28 people were injured and 39 were rescued.
 Initially, an estimated 100 to 200 people were listed as missing, many of which were believed to have drowned in floodwaters.
 Many motorists were stranded due to flooding.

 Despite veering south of Taiwan, Wayne generated high waves, which flooded farmland.
 A total of 1,482 acre of banana crops were flooded.
 Typhoon Wayne was the fifth most intense tropical cyclone to impact Fujian between 1960 and 2005.
 Heavy rainfall led to severe flooding in Fujian and Guangdong.
 Across China, 105 persons perished.
 In addition, 440 persons were injured and 30,000 dwellings collapsed.
 Although little damage was reported, winds of 43 km/h and gusts of 56 km/h were measured at Waglan Island. in Tai Po Kau, a slight storm surge was measured, peaking at 2.18 m.
 Nearby, in Tatin's Carin, a peak rainfall total of 113.9 mm was recorded.